akifisitan/ovatify-on-the-cloud/setup-all.md

 9. Follow the [load generator setup guide](./load-generator/setup-load-generator.md) and run tests by hitting the load balancer and API Gateway VM IP addresses

+9. Follow the [stress test guide](./load-generator/README.md) to see how to run tests

 ## Local setup with Docker Compose

 1. Create a Google Cloud project and note down the project name